The Bankrate promise

 Where to get windstorm insurance in Texas

-There are many insurance companies in Texas that offer windstorm insurance policies and endorsements.
+There are several insurance companies in Texas that offer windstorm insurance policies.
 Windstorm insurance is available from private insurance companies and government-funded programs.
-Here are some private companies that offer windstorm insurance in Texas.
+Here are some Texas insurance companies that offer windstorm insurance in Texas.

 Wellington Insurance Group